strapi/strapi/docs/3.0.0-alpha.x/guides/deployment.md

 ### Configure S3 for image hosting

 Amazon calls cloud storage services **S3**.
 You create a **bucket**, which holds the files, images, folders, etc... which then can be accessed and served by your application.
-This guide will show you have to use **s3** to host the images for your project.
+This guide will show you have to use **Amazon S3** to host the images for your project.

 1. Navigate to the `Amazon S3`.
 In the top menu, click on `Services` and do a search for `s3`, click on `Scalable storage in the cloud`.
 2. Click on the blue `Create bucket` button: